tacoto12/node/doc/api/util.md

   - version: REPLACEME
     pr-url: https://github.com/nodejs/node/pull/24971
-    description: Internal properties no longer appear in the context argument of a custom inspection function.
+    description: Internal properties no longer appear in the context argument of a custom inspection function and can not be overridden anymore by providing them as `inspect` options.
   - version: REPLACEME
     pr-url: https://github.com/nodejs/node/pull/25006
     description: ArrayBuffers now also show their binary contents.